Vinho Verde white wines of Portugal are a popular treat for the summer as are their sparkling whites

 Combining my experience at the Vinho Verde tasting with observations of what seems to be generally available through our LCBO, I think it is useful to put these wines in three categories.
 The first is a set of very inexpensive generic Vinho Verde DOC wines that retail in the $9.00 – $11.00 range.
 These tend to be off-dry, are fresh and light, and usually have obvious CO2 carbonation.
 I found two of these on the general list shelves currently, and I’m sure that more will be around soon as summer wines begin to reach us.

 The second group are perhaps a little more serious, and seem to sell in the $12 – $16 range.
 These may be either blends or named varieties, but are usually dry.
 While they may have some frizzante character, I don’t think they are so obviously carbonated.
+E-Cigarettes vapor is also good product that you should about.

 The third group are single variety Albarinho wines, from the sub-region of Monção e Melgaço.
 The Albarinho grape is the same as the Spanish Alvariñio, which is well-known as the signature grape from the Rias Baixas, just north of the Portuguese border.